Encocado de Pescado

 Pacific-coast Afro-Colombian coconut-fish stew — fresh snapper or sea bass simmered in fragrant coconut milk with cilantro, ají dulce, and the Chocó signature herb chillangua, served over white rice.

 Encocado de pescado is the defining dish of Colombia's Pacific Coast — Tumaco, Buenaventura, and the entire Chocó department's coastal villages.
-The cuisine reflects the Afro-Colombian heritage: enslaved Africans brought to the Pacific Coast to mine gold in the 16th century maintained their West African coconut-and-palm-oil cookery, adapted to the local snapper, sea bass, and shellfish abundance.
-'Chillangua' (a wild celery-like herb endemic to Chocó) is the dish's signature; cilantro is the substitute when chillangua isn't available.
+Its roots are Afro-Colombian: enslaved Africans brought to the Pacific Coast to mine gold in the 16th century kept their West African coconut-and-palm-oil cookery, adapting it to the local snapper, sea bass, and shellfish.
+'Chillangua' (the Pacific-coast name for culantro, Eryngium foetidum — a pungent cilantro relative, not actually celery, and used across the whole Pacific coast rather than endemic to Chocó) is the dish's signature; cilantro is the substitute when chillangua isn't available.
 Modern Pacific-Colombian restaurants in Cali and Bogotá serve encocados to broader audiences.

 Pull apart a piece of fish from the encocado — the flesh flakes clean, having absorbed the coconut sauce's herbal-rich body.
 Spoon sauce over rice; the achiote-orange color glows.
 Chillangua's bright peppery-celery note keeps the coconut richness from being heavy.
 The Pacific Coast's signature dish in one bowl.